YOUNG PEOPLE SUFFER MORE PHYSICAL HARM

 Alcohol damages your brain, whatever your age, but young people’s brains are more sensitive because the brain continues to develop until around the age of 25.

-Even small amounts of alcohol have a negative effect on your judgement, cognitive ability, memory and reaction speeds.
-We’re probably all aware that alcohol damages the brain, whatever our age, but young people’s brains are even more sensitive than adults, simply because this particular organ continues developing all the way up to the age of 25 or so.
+Even small amounts of alcohol have a negative effect on your judgement, memory, and reaction speeds.
 Body size plays a part, too.
-A small body contains less fluid with which to dilute the alcohol, which means you will get drunk more quickly.
+A small body contains less fluid with which to dilute the alcohol, which means that you will get drunk more quickly.

 The vast majority of those who drink heavily in their teens cut down as they get older.
-But it’s very easy for the drinking habits you acquire as a teenager to stay with you throughout your life.
-And there’s also an increased risk that teenagers who drink will also try other drugs, such as tobacco or narcotics.
+But it’s easy to carry on the drinking habits that you establish during your teens into adulthood.
+It’s also more common for teenagers who drink heavily to try other substances, such as tobacco and cannabis.